owenroberts/mmp270/labs/1-1_Scene_Manager.md

 label: Labs
 ---

-This lab covers adding a simple SceneManager script to a Godot scene and the NodePath and Signal concepts in Godot.0
+This lab covers adding a simple SceneManager script to a Godot scene and the NodePath and Signal concepts in Godot.

 ## 1. Setting up the Godot Project
 - Start with the project created in the previous lab, or Download the [Developer Default](./Developer_Default.zip) folder